PostTenebrasLab/DrinkingBuddyTerminator/README.md

 - credit

 All reponses, except sync, share the same top level interface.
 Distincts properties can be found in the message object of the response.
+Backend errors are detected with a status different from 0.
+Error detail can be found in the message object of the response.

 ## sync
 Get the items list.